Once upon a time...

 NSEA is one of many organizations working to reverse the decline in salmon runs by restoring habitat through cooperation with landowners, volunteer participation, and increasing people’s awareness of the problem, through science education programs in the schools and at large.

-We’ve been working for twenty-five years to try to undo the changes made over 150 years.
+We’ve been working since 1990 to try to undo the changes made over 150 years.
 We have a long way to go, but we won’t stop as long as salmon need our help.